mzattera/v4j/docs/003/index.md

 ## Outliers

-Before clustering, we look for "outliers"; that is, textual units which appear very dissimilar from other textual units.
+Before clustering, I look for "outliers"; that is, textual units which appear very dissimilar from other textual units.

-Based on this analysis [{2}](#Note2)), we defined the following outliers, which are removed from the text before clustering.
+Based on this analysis [{2}](#Note2)), I defined the following outliers, which are removed from the text before clustering.

 - **f27v**, **f53r**: Herbal A pages, that do not look different from others to the naked eye.
 - **f57v**: 8 circles with words; part of a strange parchments including 2 Herbal B pages and f66r, a text-only page with text